 In May 2017 she was awarded postgraduate funding from the Open University’s Crowther Fund to study aspects of the Industrial Revolution in the Scottish Borders.
 The funding is in the form of travel costs, accommodation expenses, and tuition fees to participate in letterpress and bookbinding workshops at Robert Smail’s Printworks in Innerleithen.

-In July 2017 she submitted a successful tender proposal to Lakeland Arts, and works with a wider team developing a mixed schedule of new interpretation as part of the Blackwell Project at Blackwell, the Arts and Crafts House, Bowness-on-Windermere.
-Her current research centres on the Holt family and their household.
-Their interaction with Blackwell as a holiday home and the reasons they visited less frequently after the Great War form the basis of four scripts to be recorded as a series of augmented realities placed throughout the house from 15 September 2017.
+In July 2017 she submitted a successful tender proposal to Lakeland Arts, and worked with a wider team developing a mixed schedule of new interpretation as part of the Blackwell Project at Blackwell, the Arts and Crafts House, Bowness-on-Windermere.
+Her research centred on the Holt family and their household.
+The Holt’s interaction with Blackwell as a holiday home and the reasons they visited less frequently after the Great War form the basis of four scripts that were recorded as a series of augmented realities placed throughout the house from 15 September 2017.
+In addition to writing the scripts, Helena voiced the part of Edith Winterbottom, in-between maid at Blackwell.

 Her poetry has been placed with Pushing Out the Boat, The Stare’s Nest, StAnza Poetry Map of Scotland and Word Bohemia.